High availability (HA)

 MASTER # cat tagente_evento.dump.sql | mysql -u root -p pandora

-After loading the data you retrieved from the node to be promoted to SLAVE, proceed to synchronize it using the following procedure:
+After loading the data recovered from the node to be promoted to SLAVE, it will be synchronized using the following procedure:

 MASTER #